Gambling Laws in Croatia

 clock badge 2 Min Read

-Croatia is one of the more forward-thinking countries in the EU that has legalized all forms of gambling.
-However, there is one type of gambling activity that Croats can only access via one national company (i.e. under a monopoly).
-Learn more about Croatia's gambling laws in our article below.
+Croatia is one of the more forward-thinking countries in the EU and as such has legalised all forms of gambling.
+However, there is one activity that residents can only access via a single national company (i.e. under a monopoly).

 Gambling regulations in croatia

-Croatia's gambling regulation comes from the main legislation, the Gambling Law 2014, Zakon o grama na sreću.
-The law defines gambling as "players betting on an outcome decided mainly by chance with the hope of gaining money, goods, services or rights."
+The country's regulation comes from the Gambling Law 2014 - Zakon o grama na sreću.
+This defines gambling as "players betting on an outcome decided mainly by chance with the hope of gaining money, goods, services or rights".

-Gambling activities are split into four groups: lotteries (includes bingo), instant win games (includes casino games), sports betting, and slots and poker machines.
-Operators wishing to offer these services to Croatia residents must obtain a licence from the Ministry of Finance.
-Let's see how the law applies to each type of gambling activity, both online and offline.
+Gambling activities are split into four groups: lotteries (including bingo), instant win games (including casino games), sports betting, and slots and poker machines.
+Operators wishing to offer these services must obtain a licence from the Ministry of Finance.

-Croatia's online gambling regulation means online casino gaming is legal in the country.
-In this case, those interested in serving players from Croatia must currently operate a land-based casino or slot hall in the country to be eligible to apply for an online casino licence.
-Online casinos Croatia sites offer a mix of online casino slots, table games and live dealer games.
+Online casino gambling is legal but with strict requirements.
+Those interested in serving residents must currently operate a land-based casino or slot hall in the country to be eligible to apply for a license.
+Despite this, there's a decent volume of online casinos in Croatia which offer slots, RNG tables, live dealer games and more.

-In Croatia, poker is considered a game of chance, not skill, with operators of poker rooms and tournaments required to obtain a licence.
-Poker is legal and quite a popular game in Croatia, with various live tournaments running throughout the year at numerous casino venues scattered throughout the country.
+In Croatia, poker is considered a game of chance, not skill, and operators are therefore required to obtain a licence.
+Poker is legal and popular, with various live tournaments throughout the year at venues scattered throughout the country.

-Similarly, online poker is also legal in Croatia.
-Again, operators wishing to offer poker gaming services online to Croats must hold a valid licence, which will only be issued to those currently running a land-based casino venue or slot hall.
+Similarly, online poker is also legal and operators wishing to offer services must hold a valid licence.

-Bingo is legal in Croatia, but no bingo halls exist.
-Instead, bingo is classed as a lottery and is under monopoly by the country's national lottery company, Hrvatska lutrija.
-The company runs TV and online bingo gambling, with the occasional event also running at their casinos or slot halls.
+Bingo is legal and classed as a lottery game.
+It's therefore under monopoly by the country's national lotto company, Hrvatska lutrija.
+The company runs all of the TV and online bingo gambling, with the occasional event also running at casinos or slot halls.

 Churches and charities also run bingo events, which are deemed outside the usual gambling regulations due to their non-profit nature.

-Although Bitcoin has been legal in Croatia since 2013, none of the country's casinos accept digital currency, and there are no online Bitcoin casinos either.
-Those wishing to play casino games in Bitcoin or any other popular cryptocurrency have various options in foreign crypto casinos.
+Although Bitcoin has been legal in Croatia since 2013, none of the country's casinos accept digital currency as a payment method.
+There are no online Bitcoin casinos either.
+Those wishing to play games with cryptos have various options on foreign sites.
 The law in Croatia does state that this is illegal, but players tend not to be prosecuted.

 Sportsbet laws

-Until recently, sports betting in Croatia was the sole domain of the national lottery company, Hrvatska lutrija.
-Due to gambling regulation changes, larger companies can now offer their sports betting services to Croats under licence, as long as they run a land-based operation.
-As a result, Croats can access sports betting services via their local Hrvatska lutrija retailer or website or one of the licensed online sportsbooks.
+Yes, though until recently, sports betting in Croatia was the sole domain of the national lottery company, Hrvatska lutrija.
+Due to regulation changes, larger companies can now offer their services under licence, as long as they run a land-based operation.
+This has enabled some of the biggest online casinos with sportsbooks to operate in the country.
+Giving residents optimal choice.

-Croatia's gambling tax regulation means that online and offline licensed operators are subject to taxes based on their gambling activities.
-Taxes range from 5% on lottery ticket sales and betting turnover to 25% on slot revenue, with casinos charged 15% on their total revenue.
+Online and offline licensed operators are subject to taxes based on their gambling activities.
+These range from 5% on lottery ticket sales and betting turnover to 25% on slot income, with casinos charged 15% of their total revenue.

-Croatian gambling regulation had its roots in the 1960s when the country declared it would open up its laws to allow for more controlled gambling.
-However, the country only gained its independence from Yugoslavia in 1991, so it was from that point that regulated gambling in the country came into a meaningful effect.
+Croatian regulations have their roots in the 1960s when the country declared it would open up to allow for more controlled gambling.
+The country gained its independence from Yugoslavia in 1991, so it was from that point that regulated gambling came into a meaningful effect.

-Initial laws regarding gambling in Croatia were somewhat unclear, so the Zakon o grama na sreću gambling law of 2014 was passed to clarify the situation in terms of both offline and online gambling.
-Since then, Croatia has opened their market to allow foreign operators to offer their services under licence, although operators must have a land-based presence to apply.
+Initial laws were somewhat unclear, so the Zakon o grama na sreću gambling law of 2014 was passed to clarify the situation.
+Since then, Croatia has opened its market to allow foreign online gambling sites to offer services under licence.
+Although operators must have a land-based presence to apply.

 Key facts